Yiwu International Trade City: District 2

-District 2 opened in 2004, covering 483 mu with 600,000 m² and over 8,000 booths.
+District 2 opened in 2004, covering 483 mu with 600,000 m^{2} and over 8,000 booths.
 It specializes in bags, suitcases, umbrellas, hardware, kitchenware, electronics, auto parts, and telecommunication equipment.
 Floors are organized by product category, with factory outlets and specialty pavilions on upper levels.
 The district also includes the Innovative Products Display Center and China Commodities History Museum, offices, a hotel, and a shuttle service.